pharo-ide/Calypso/Calypso-Browser.package/ClyQueryView.class/README.md

-I represent navigation tool over table of environment items.
+I represent query result using fast table.
 I should be created for browser:

-	ClyNavigationView for: aBrowser
+	ClyQueryView for: aBrowser

 or using helper browser method:

 	aBrowser newNavigationView.

-By default I am include only main column, the instance of ClyMainTableColumn.
+By default I initialize table with single column, the instance of ClyMainTableColumn.
 You can ask it to set up specific column properties

-	aNavigationView mainColumn
+	aQueryView mainColumn
 		width: 100;
 		displayItemPropertyBy: [:rowItem | rowItem name, 'special name suffix for test' ].

 Or you can set up display block using:

-	aNavigationView displayMainColumnBy: [ :cell :item |
+	aQueryView displayMainColumnBy: [ :cell :item |
 		cell nameMorph contents: item name.
 		cell nameMorph color: Color green].

 To create more columns use #addColumn: method:

-	(aNavigationView addColumn: #package)
+	(aQueryView addColumn: #package)
 		width: 50;
 		displayItemPropertyBy: [:methodItem | self packageNameOf: methodItem]

-To show items user should set up instance of ClyDataSource for me:
+To show items user should pass query instance into me:

-	aNavigationView	dataSource: aDataSource
+	aQueryView showQuery: aQuery

-When user selects any table view I trigger navigation request which ask browser for desired action.
+When user selects any item in table I trigger navigation request which ask browser for desired action.
 To set up navigation selector use:

-	aNavigationView requestNavigationBy: #showMethodsForSelectedClasses
+	aQueryView requestNavigationBy: #showMethodsForSelectedClasses

-I maintain selection objects to always show correct table selection after any tree expansion, items addition of removal.
+I maintain several selection objects to always show correct table selection after any tree expansion, items addition of removal.

 Main selection is what user selects on table.
-I manage it in variable selection, instance of ClyDataSourceSeleciton.
+I manage it in #selection variable, instance of ClyDataSourceSeleciton.

 Next is desiredSelection, instance of ClyDesiredSelection.
-Every time user set me new data source I am trying to restore desired selection.
-Idea to show previously selected items on new data source.
+Every time user passes me new query I am trying to restore desired selection on new items.
+Idea is to show previously selected items on new data source.
 I try to find same items and if they not exists I lookup similar items by name.
-I modify desiredSelection object only when user manually modifies table selection.
+I set new desiredSelection instance only when user manually modifies table selection.

 And last type of selection is highlighting, instance of ClyHighlightingSelection.
 User can set it by:

-	aNavigationView highlightItemsWhich: predicateBlock.
+	aQueryView highlightItemsWhich: predicateBlock.

-Logic to fix selections during any change is implemented in method #updateSelectedItemsOf: aDataSource.
+All type of selections maintain correct state to be in sync with actual table seletion indexes after any data source changes.
+This logic implemented in method #updateSelectedItemsOf:.

 By default user can type characters on table to search required items.
 But also explicit filter with extra field can be added:

+- enableFilter
-- enableFilter.
-It adds simple ClyItemNameSubstringFilter.
+It adds simple ClyItemNameFilter.

-- enableFilter: anItemStringFilterClass.
+- enableFilter: anItemStringFilterClass

 I use Commander library to implement:

 - context menu using CmdContextMenuCommandActivator:

-	- buildContextMenuFor: aSelection
+	- menuColumn: column row: rowIndex

 - shortcuts using CmdShortcutCommandActivator

 	- kmDispatcher

 -  drag and drop using CmdDragAndDropCommandActivator

 	- createDragPassengerFor: aSelection

 To use Commander I ask browser for command context of given selection.
-Same context I use decorate table cells with appropriate decorators:
+The context is also used to decorate table cells with appropriate decorators:

+	- decorateMainTableCell: anItemCellMorph of: aDataSourceItem
-	- decorateTableCell: anItemCellMorph of: aDataSourceItem There is special decorator which also based on Commander: ClyTableIconCommandActivator.
+	- decorateTableCell: anItemCellMorph of: aDataSourceItem

+There is special decorator which also based on Commander: ClyTableIconCommandActivation.
 It adds iconic button to table cells for all interested commands.
 It brings behaviour of Nautilus method widget where table icons are extended by AbstractMethodIconAction.
-Here commands should be marked with ClyTableIconCommandActivator.
+Here commands should be marked with ClyTableIconCommandActivation.

 I provide extra suitable events which in future should be also based on commands:
 - whenDoubleClickDo: